peterhcharlton/info/safer_wearables/sops/participation/mail_pack_preparation.md

 - Return bag (with return label)
 - A5 Envelope stating "To open when ready to return devices.
 Contains: (i) Questionnaire; (ii) Return bag (for the box to be put in); (iii) Sticker to shut box with."

+Prepare a 'Chest dots' envelope by:
+- Inserting six electrodes into an envelope
+- Writing 'Chest dots' on the outside
+- Selotaping it shut

 Fill out the 'Device pack preparation' qualtrics CRF.

 Put the questionnaire and return bag in the envelope, and selotape it shut.
 Then selotape the return envelope to the device box.